gesteban/itinerary-challenge/README.md

   The following section provides a more detailed explanation of the same concepts.

 Once the microservices start, they will try to reach `config-service` to get their configurations.
-The `config-service` fetch these [configuration files](https://github.com/gesteban/itinerary-challenge/tree/master/config-data) from this Github repository.
+The `config-service` fetches these [configuration files](https://github.com/gesteban/itinerary-challenge/tree/master/config-data) from this Github repository.
 Microservices will repeatedly try to access the `config-service`, not starting normally until they have its defined configuration